 The rinsing and soaking steps remove the starch and sugars that make the fries get too brown too quickly.
 Using ice water will stiffen the potato’s cell walls which help you achieve crispier fries.
 Just make sure after you’ve rinsed your fries, you completely dry them before cooking.
 Drying them is critical to making sure you achieve the perfect crispy taste.

-Although it’s time-intensive, most professionals agree that double frying your French fries is the recipe for perfection.
+Although it’s time-intensive, most professionals agree that double frying your fresh cut French fries is the recipe for perfection.

 The first step in the double-frying method is blanching.
 This process involves cooking food for a short period of time.
 Most of the time, it involves boiling or steaming your food, but when it comes to cooking French fries, the blanching process requires oil.
 When blanching French fries, heat your oil to 300°F. Then, add your potatoes and cook them for about five to seven minutes.
 They should be halfway cooked, though still pale and limp.